bevyengine/rfcs/rfcs/56-better-reflect.md

 - Add a `reflect_owned` that returns a `Dynamic` equivalent of `ReflectRef` (As an earlier version of this RFC called `ReflectProxy`)
 - Make use of [trait upcasting].
+- An earlier version of this RFC changed heavily the `FromReflect` trait to make use of it in the construction of `Reflect` from `PartialReflect`, this was only needed because `into_full` didn't exist.

 [trait upcasting]: https://github.com/rust-lang/rust/issues/65991